erasys/backend-trial-task/README.md

 # Trial task for back-end developers

-Please use Node.js 12+, MySQL and a web framework of your choice to implement the following trial task.
+For this task, we ask you to use Node.js 12+ (TypeScript is an option), MySQL and a web framework of your choice to implement the following trial task.
 You can use TypeScript and any node libraries you think are necessary or helpful for you, but it helps us a lot if you keep it minimal.
-It is recommended to use some code-formatter and linter of your choice (we recommend [Prettier](https://prettier.io/) and [XO](https://github.com/xojs/xo)).
+We recommend using some code-formatter and linter of your choice (we recommend [Prettier](https://prettier.io/) and [XO](https://github.com/xojs/xo)).

 What we value when reviewing your task:
 - attention to perfomance and scalability